ChuckJonas/lwc-react-webpack-demo/README.md

 # LWC React-Webpack Container

-This project is meant to demonstrate how you can use webpack to bundle a react application and mount it in a LWC.
+Proof of concept demonstracting how you can use webpack to bundle a react application and mount it in a LWC.

-While this approach works, I cannot reasonable recommend taking this approach at this time.
+At this time, I do not recommend doing this for anything other than a static page.

 ## Setup